fabiomix/forza-horizon-telemetry/README.md

     * Username: the `INFLUXDB_ADMIN_USER` in docker-compose.yml
     * Password: the `INFLUXDB_ADMIN_PASSWORD` in docker-compose.yml
     * Telegraf database name: `horizon`
+5. create a new dashboard or import the one included in this repo

 ## Roadmap / improvements